 Get tips on how to set up your Participant Center in this short video:

 Fight For Air Climb Stairwell signs can be purchased to honor a loved one affected by lung disease.
 We will notify the purchaser of the stairwell sign the range of floors where the sign will be located before event day.
 At the event, pick up your copy of your commemorative sign at the Gear Check Pick-up located on the Galleria Level.
 Stairwell signs cost $10.00 each.
-They can be purchased during the registration process, or by downloading the Order Form and send it to the American Lung Association office (address on form) with your payment, or by visiting our store. *Fees for the signs will not be counted toward your fundraising totals.
+They can be purchased during the registration process, or by downloading the Order Form and send it to the American Lung Association office (address on form). *Fees for the signs will not be counted toward your fundraising totals.

 Yes!
 We want you to show off your support to the Fight For Air Climb by wearing an official Alumni T-Shirt or Tank!
-You can purchase these during the registration process or by visiting our store.
+You can purchase these during the registration process.

 We will email you your time by Wednesday, March 7, 2018.
 Climb times will also be posted on the front of our website at that time.
 Start times will be assigned in waves.
 Teams will be assigned the same wave.
 Waves will start at 6:30 a.m. for Ultimate Climbers and 8 a.m. for Individual Climbers and Teams.
 Participants should arrive 45 minutes prior to their start time.
 If you are a member of our VIP & Top Fundraiser Clubs, or an event sponsor, you will be able to pick your start time.
 For more information on joining these clubs, please contact Monique Hughes at Monique.Hughes@Lung.org or 262-395-1699.